Washington Wizards Logo

 Washington Wizards Emblem

-Despite the wide range of designs, each version of the logo has one thing in common: basketball.
-In some cases, it is the central detail; in others, it serves as a background.
-The current version contains the deepest symbols: three stars represent the three locations of the team – Washington, DC, Virginia, and Maryland.
+Despite a wide range of design solutions, each logo variant unites one thing: a basketball.
+In some cases, it serves as the central detail; in others, it is a background.
+The current version contains the deepest symbols: three stars symbolize the three locations of the team, Washington, Virginia, and Maryland.

 Washington Wizards symbol